manifoldx/typed-sdk/docs/UTILS.md

     let randomNumber = utils.bigNumberify(utils.randomBytes(32));
     // BigNumber { _hex: 0x5de9cfc233211c316be4a1eb0fd6d9f8244386a704681310a8f59a4b7cebe2a5 }

-## MXW Strings and Cin
+## ERC Strings and Gwei

 <div id="parseMan">

 <sup>utils</sup> . parseMan ( manifoldString )   <span class="title-ref">=&gt; BigNumber</span>
-Parses the _manifoldString_ representation of MXW into a BigNumber instance of the amount of gwei.
+Parses the _manifoldString_ representation of ERC into a BigNumber instance of the amount of gwei.

 </div>